bet4a/d3wiki/Colors.md

 <a name="rgb_brighter" href="#rgb_brighter">#</a> rgb.<b>brighter</b>([<i>k</i>])

 Returns a brighter copy of this color.
 Each channel is multiplied by 0.7 ^ *-k*.
-The the gamma value *k* is omitted, it defaults to 1.
+If the gamma value *k* is omitted, it defaults to 1.
 Channel values are capped at the maximum value of 255, and the minimum value of 30.

 <a name="rgb_darker" href="#rgb_darker">#</a> rgb.<b>darker</b>([<i>k</i>])

 Returns a darker copy of this color.
 Each channel is multiplied by 0.7 ^ *k*.
-The the gamma value *k* is omitted, it defaults to 1.
+If the gamma value *k* is omitted, it defaults to 1.

 <a name="rgb_hsl" href="#rgb_hsl">#</a> rgb.<b>hsl</b>()